BSI-Bund/secvisogram/docs/user/product_tree-usage.en.md

 This also allows separation of software that may run on multiple hardware installations.
 The connections of hardware and software are to be represented over `/product_tree/relationships`.

-With the `product_identification_helper`s the matching between advisory and the asset database is facilitated.
+The `product_identification_helper ` facilitates the matching between the advisory and the asset or SBOM database.

 *Example:*

 * If the name of a company changes due to an acquisition, the name would in principle be changed from a certain version of the product.
-  In fact, however, other more far-reaching name changes may occur, which should be modelled here
+  In fact, however, other more far-reaching name changes may occur, which should be modelled here.